yudduy/dia-voice/README.md

 ## 🗣️ Overview: Enhanced Dia TTS Access

-The original [Dia-1.6B TTS model by Nari Labs](https://github.com/nari-labs/dia) provides incredible capabilities for generating realistic dialogue, complete with speaker turns and non-verbal sounds like `(laughs)` or `(sighs)`.
+The original [Dia 1.6B TTS model by Nari Labs](https://github.com/nari-labs/dia) provides incredible capabilities for generating realistic dialogue, complete with speaker turns and non-verbal sounds like `(laughs)` or `(sighs)`.
 This project builds upon that foundation by providing a robust **[FastAPI](https://fastapi.tiangolo.com/) server** that makes Dia significantly easier to use and integrate.

 We solve the complexity of setting up and running the model by offering: